 What to Look For

-- Injector pump problems (expensive to rebuild)
+- Injector pump problems — expensive to rebuild

 - Combustion chamber cracking

-- Hard starting in cold weather
+- Hard cold-weather starting

 - Excessive smoke at startup

-Beyond the engine, examine:
+Beyond the engine:

 - Frame condition and rust